 Smack-dab in the middle of Whampoa Estate is the perplexingly named American Pool.
 You won’t find billiards there, but you will find a fair assortment of other arcade games, as well as a few quaint pinball machines.
-Check out their Groove Coaster, a futuristic-looking rhythm game brought to you by the same creators of the vintage Space Invaders.
-With a hand on each of their two knob-like controls, players swipe, wobble, and tap along to music as specially-designed abstract visuals draw them into a world of synesthesia.
+Check out the Groove Coaster, a futuristic-looking rhythm game brought to you by the same creators of the vintage Space Invaders.
+With a hand on each of its two knob-like controls, players swipe, wobble, and tap along to the music as specially-designed abstract visuals draw them into a world of synesthesia.

 American Pool, 13 Man Tai Street, Hung Hom

 Buried beneath the Silvercord mall in the glitzy shopping district of Tsim Sha Tsui is Silvercord Amusement & Games.
-Stop by for a two-player game on the good ol’ Taiko Master with your friend and drum on the barreled-shape taiko to your hearts’ content.
-Alternatively, strap yourselves in for a roaring race across virtual highways on any one of their 16 Wangan Midnight Maximum Tune 5 and Initial D Stage Zero racing simulators, replete with an array of models to customise as well as a six-speed gear stick for manual transmission.
+Stop by for a two-player game on the OG Taiko Master with your friend and drum on the barreled-shape taiko to your hearts’ content.
+Alternatively, strap yourselves in for a roaring race across virtual highways on any one of its 16 Wangan Midnight Maximum Tune 5 and Initial D Stage Zero racing simulators, replete with an array of models to customise as well as a six-speed gear stick for manual transmission.

 Silvercord Amusement & Games, Shop B03, B/F, Silvercord, 30 Canton Road, Tsim Sha Tsui

 Those who pick Smart Game in Mong Kok as their arcade of choice are certainly smart because of its convenient location and robust range of games.
-Try out Wacca, the latest rhythm game from Japan, for an immersive musical experience as you tap and swipe to the beat on a 360-degree conical touchscreen, or to live out your DJ dreams and take a spin on the scratchable turntables on the DJ-themed arcade game Beatmania IIDX.
-When you’ve tried every single one of their games, simply head out and turn to the left to continue your merry day out on the renowned street food alley on Dundas Street.
+Try out Wacca, the latest rhythm game from Japan, for an immersive musical experience as you tap and swipe to the beat on a 360-degree conical touchscreen, or live out your DJ dreams and take a spin on the scratchable turntables on the DJ-themed arcade game Beatmania IIDX.
+When you’ve tried out every single one of its games, simply head out and turn to the left to continue your merry day out on the renowned street food alley on Dundas Street.